 The second brightest star in Crux is a marker for a wonderful binocular and telescope object.
 To find the 2nd brightest star, whose name is Mimosa, look for the star in Crux closest to the Pointers.
 Now just nearby – at about 10 o’clock, if you imagine a clock face over Mimosa, is a wonderful open star cluster called the Jewel Box.
 It looks like a sideways ‘A’ in telescopes and binoculars.
 In a telescope, wonderful colours can be seen with white stars and a red supergiant.
 Sometimes even green appears but of course there are no green stars – this is just an illusion.
 The famous 18th century astronomer John Herschel gave the cluster its name as he likened it to a piece of multi-coloured jewellery.
 It lies just under 6,500 light years from us.

-Move back to the Pointers and look at the constellation of Centaurus, which surrounds Crux on three sides.
+Move back to the Pointers and look at the constellation of Centaurus, that surrounds Crux on three sides.
 It depicts a Centaur, a mythical beast – half man, half horse.
 The constellation was said to represent the scholarly Chiron, the centaur who was tutor to many of the Greek gods and heroes.
 He was put among the stars after accidentally being killed by a poisoned arrow from Hercules.

 Close to the second Pointer, Beta Centauri lies Omega Centauri or NGC 5139, the brightest and largest globular cluster in the sky.
 In fact, it is so bright it was labeled as a star on early charts by Ptolemy and later recorded by Bayer as Omega Centauri.
 It was found to be a cluster in 1677 by Edmund Halley of Comet Halley fame, so Omega Centauri carries both a star designation and an object catalogue designation.
 It is easily seen with the unaided eye, shining with the luminosity of a million Suns.
 Its brilliance and large aperture size is in part due to its relative closeness to us – only about 15,800 light years away, making it one of the closest globulars to us.